How BugSeq’s metagenomic classification works¶

 The BugSeq platform has undergone large performance improvements since these publications.
 Users are encouraged to evaluate the performance of the latest BugSeq pipeline.

-Types of Output Files¶
+Types of output files¶

 BugSeq outputs several files to help our users interpret their metagenomics data.
 Below is a summary of key outputs that we provide to help you interpret your data: